Free Raw DNA Data Analysis | 90+ Genetic Traits

 We never see your DNA - this opt-in is purely for product updates.

 Medical Disclaimer: This tool is for educational and informational purposes only.
 It does not constitute medical advice, diagnosis, or treatment, and is not a substitute for clinical genetic testing.
-Genetic predispositions interact with environment and lifestyle — your phenotype is rarely your destiny.
+Furthermore, raw data from commercial direct-to-consumer DNA tests (like 23andMe or MyHeritage) does not undergo the same rigorous validation as clinical-grade medical testing, meaning the underlying genotype calls may occasionally contain errors or be less definitive.
+Genetic predispositions interact with environment and lifestyle - your phenotype is rarely your destiny.
 Always consult a qualified medical geneticist or healthcare professional before making decisions based on genetic information.

 Quick stats